emmanueljs1/stormwater-game/README.md

 The game is a single page React app with the different React components used in `src/components`

 ### Acknowledgements
-This project was developed as an ABCS final project for ENVS 410 at the University of Pennsylvania in Spring 2019
+This project was developed as a final project for ENVS 410 (an academically based comumunity service course) at the University of Pennsylvania in Spring 2019